San Diego Rape Attorney Help – Hire An Experienced Date & Statutory Rape Defense Law Firm To Help You Stay Out Of Jail

 victim or another, and the victim has a reasonable belief that the perpetrator is a public official.
 As used in this paragraph, “public official means a person employed by a governmental agency who has the authority, as part of that position, to incarcerate, arrest, or deport another.
 The perpetrator does not actually have to be a public official.

-As an experienced San Diego rape lawyer we will defend you by using Penal Code §261.6 that defines “consent” as positive cooperation in act or attitude pursuant to an exercise of free will.
-We will also use insufficient evidence, question the accuracy of the eye witness and lack of one, and that you are falsely being accused.
-We will question the accuser motives and look for prior history of such behavior of falsely accusing others.
+If you hire the right experienced San Diego rape lawyer, he or she can defend you by using Penal Code §261.6 that defines “consent” as positive cooperation in act or attitude pursuant to an exercise of free will.
+They can also use insufficient evidence, question the accuracy of the eye witness and lack of one, and that you are falsely being accused.
+Your attorney will also question the accusers motive(s) and look for prior history of such behavior of falsely accusing others.

 SUFFICIENCY OF PENETRATION REQUIRED FOR A RAPE TO OCCUR